organisciak/dissertation/document/5_design_objective.md

 (Somewhat.)
 The instructions for what was very relevant, somewhat relevant, or not relevant were in a way subjective, in that they were interpreted by myself when written, but this simply grounded the correct answer in a single interpretation.

-The query analysis also shows places where then hand-chosen examples for INSTRUCT seemed to mislead.
+The query analysis also shows places where the hand-chosen examples for INSTRUCT seemed to mislead.
-'_agape_', a word referring to platonic Christian love of people as well and the Christian God's love of people, was extremely underrepresented in our sample, and all the results were non-relevant.
+'_agape_', a Christian word relating to love, was extremely underrepresented in our sample, and all the results were non-relevant.
 This was a tricky inclusion, and by showing workers in INSTRUCT examples of relevant or somewhat relevant, it may have additionally misled workers to expect that there _are_ relevant results.
-Likewise, it seems that the manual choice of examples for 'Islam' and 'Easter crafts' also misled.
+Likewise, it seems that the manual choice of examples for 'Islam' and 'Easter crafts' also misled to a certain extent.

 ### Summary